Trip Highlights of Ganesh Himal Trek

 Ganesh Himal trek is the closest route from Kathmandu.

-You can observe the different ways of life and culture during the Ganesh Himal Trek.
-You can contact rural people in the small villages.
-During our trekking, we can see the method of living for those rural people in Nepal.
-The central crop of the town is Millet and corn.
+During the Ganesh Himal Trek, you can observe different ways of life and culture and contact rural people in small villages.
+During our trekking, we saw the way of life for rural people in Nepal.
+The town’s central crops are millet and corn.

 You will cross through the 4400m high Sing-la pass.
 It offers an excellent view of the massif Ganesh Himal, Langtang Himal, Mt.
 Manaslu, and Annapurna Himalayan ranges.
 No more tourists are the peculiarity of this region.